Gryllidae

 The family Gryllidae contains the subfamilies and genera which entomologists now term true crickets.
-Having long, whip-like antennae, they belong to the Orthopteran suborder Ensifera, which has been greatly reduced in the last 100 years (e.g. Imms): taxa such as the spider-crickets and allies, sword-tail crickets, wood or ground crickets and scaly crickets have been elevated to family level.
-The type genus is Gryllus and the first use of the family name "Gryllidae" was by Walker.
+Having long, whip-like antennae, they belong to the Orthopteran suborder Ensifera, which has been greatly reduced in the last 100 years (e.g. Imms): taxa such as the tree crickets, spider-crickets and their allies, sword-tail crickets, wood or ground crickets and scaly crickets have been moved or elevated to family level.
+The type genus is Gryllus and the first use of the family name "Gryllidae" was by Francis Walker.

 They have a worldwide distribution (except Antarctica).
-The largest members of the family are the 5 cm-long bull crickets (Brachytrupes) which excavate burrows a metre or more deep.
-The tree crickets (Oecanthinae) are delicate white or pale green insects with transparent fore wings, while the field crickets (Gryllinae) are robust brown or black insects.
+The most familiar field crickets (Gryllinae) are characteristically robust brown or black insects; the largest members of the family are the 5 cm-long bull crickets (Brachytrupes) which excavate burrows a metre or more deep.

 Subfamilies

 The family is divided into these subfamily groups, subfamilies, and extinct genera (not placed within any subfamily):